As an Uber or Lyft driver you’ll need to use a smartphone with a data plan to do the gig. Uber and Lyft don’t send you a phone!

 The Uber driver app requires iOS 14.8 or newer for Apple users, and Android 7.0 or higher for Android users.

 Lyft Phone Requirements

-The Lyft driver app requires iOS 11 or higher or Android 7.0 or higher.
-The oldest iPhone that can run the Lyft driver app is the iPhone 5s.
+The Lyft driver app requires iOS 14 or higher and Android 7.0 or higher

 Other Uber and Lyft driver requirements

-What are the best phones to run Uber and Lyft?
+What are the best phones for Uber and Lyft drivers?